Skip to main content

 Intersex inclusive flag designed by Valentino Vecchietti

-Today on June 1, 2023, a large Pride flag is clearly visible for everyone to see, on the Lab West Building as you drive past ISTA.
-With this grand flag, the Institute marks the beginning of Pride Month.
+Today, a large Pride flag is clearly visible for everyone to see, on the ISTA campus.
+With this flag, the Institute marks the beginning of Pride Month.
 It is more than a gesture—it symbolizes our vow to stand behind the wider queer community in science and take pride in our queer colleagues on campus.

 As we move forward in our mission to raise queer consciousness in our campus community, it is important to first acknowledge the historic biases that must be corrected.
 As a modern institution dedicated to inclusive scientific research and technology, it is no longer possible to ignore the systemic marginalization of queer people at a global level that has been characteristic of the history of science.